Liquid Silicone Rubber

 LSR design guidelines will help you understand capabilities and limitations.

-Why Choose Liquid Silicon Rubber Moulding for your project?
+Why Choose Liquid Silicone Rubber Moulding for your project?

-Liquid Silicon Rubber has excellent thermal, electrical, and chemical resistance properties, although it can be attacked by certain solvents such as gasoline or mineral spirits, which is why it can be used in high-temperature automotive applications but not for fuel lines.
+Liquid Silicone Rubber has excellent thermal, electrical, and chemical resistance properties, although it can be attacked by certain solvents such as gasoline or mineral spirits, which is why it can be used in high-temperature automotive applications but not for fuel lines.
 And it has low compression set—low permanent deformation when a force is applied and removed—making it ideal for elastomers.
 This allows for faster and most cost-effective tooling when compared to traditional steel moulds.
-We offer a number of additional moulding and tooling services to support your project.
+We offer a number of additional secondary services to support your project.

 Due to the flexible nature of LSR, parts are manually removed from the mould, and thus, ejector pins are not built into the mould design.
 Like a standard aluminium tool, an LSR moulding tool is fabricated using CNC machining to create a high-temperature tool built to withstand the LSR moulding process.
 After milling, the tool is polished by hand to customer specifications, which allows six standard surface finish options.

 The finished tool is loaded into an advanced LSR-specific injection moulding press that is precision geared for accurate control of shot size to produce the most consistent LSR parts.

 Since LSR is a thermosetting polymer, its moulded state is permanent—once it is set, it can’t be melted again like a thermoplastic.
 When the run is complete, parts (or the initial sample run) are boxed and shipped shortly thereafter.